edgalbinski/Compensation-Analysis-For-American-Developers/README.md

 2. **Exploratory Analysis**
    - Investigated global and regional distributions of compensation, tools, and technologies
-   - Focused on U.S. respondents for detailed compensation insights
+   - Focused on U.S. respondents for detailed compensation insights related to remote work, work experience, and education level.

 3. **Statistical & Visual Analysis for U.S.A Full-Time Employed Developers**
    - Explored correlations between: